SamueleGiraudo/Bud-Music-Box/Help.md

 + `SIZE` is a nonnegative integer value.
 + `PAT` is the name of a $1$-multi-pattern.
 + `D_PAT` is the name of a $1$-multi-pattern with no rest and of arity $m$.
-+ Bounds `NAME` to the the $m$-multi-pattern obtained by randomly composing `PAT` with itself and by arpeggiating some of its degrees according to the degree-pattern `D_PAT`.
-  This use the generation algorithm with the specified shape and the specified size.
++ Bounds `NAME` to the $m$-multi-pattern obtained by randomly composing `PAT` with itself and by arpeggiating some of its degrees according to the degree-pattern `D_PAT`.
+This uses the generation algorithm with the specified shape and the specified size.

-### Mobiusate a $1$-multi-pattern
+#### Mobiusate a $1$-multi-pattern
 `mobiusate NAME SHAPE SIZE PAT`

 + `NAME` is an identifier.